 - Acoustics aren’t your traditional acoustic.
 This is not necessarily a bad thing, but they focus more on plugging your acoustics, which makes playing unplugged not as fun for some.

-Top model for beginners: Godin 5th Avenue Kingpin
+Top model for Newbies: Godin 5th Avenue Kingpin

 If you want to learn on a guitar that’s simple, beautiful and offers great tone, the Godin 5th Avenue Kingpin checks all the boxes.
 I played one recently and the tone is quite rich — plus you have plenty of control through the tone knob.